 Grehl says construction is many months away and that talks with those who care about the building are just starting.
 But, he says, the company is thinking about erecting a monument of some sort at the building site and installing an educational exhibit elsewhere in the development that tells the story of what went on at 391 San Antonio.

 One of the former Shockley employees meeting with the developers is Jacques Beaudouin, who lobbied the city for 13 years before convincing it to place an historic plaque outside the old Shockley building.
 He says his heart wants to save the building, but his head wonders whether that makes sense.
 "We're more looking for something substantial to commemorate the birthplace of Silicon Valley," he says.
+"It is there that it started.
+There are no ifs, ands, or buts about it."

 I might have just the idea -- bold and substantial.
 How about restoring the building's facade to the way it looked in the Shockley days and refurbishing several hundred square feet of the interior?
 Then the reworked shell of the refurbished building could be built into the new office building that will rise on the site.
 The facade could be used as an entryway, an entryway filled with replicas of the tools and transistors of Shockley's time.